ian-ross/old-blog/posts/2011/11/06/teaching-the-horde.markdown

 author: Ian
 tags: AI
 published: 2011-11-06 21:15:52
-title: AI Class: Teaching the horde...
+title: "AI Class: Teaching the horde..."
 ---
 Week four of the Stanford Introduction to AI class was about, well, what was it about?
 It was a bit of a mish-mash.
 Some stuff about